DanijelHuis/ArchitectureDemo/README.md

 This demo is meant to accompany my CV and provide insight into what kind of architecture I currently use.
 The focus is on the architecture and testability.

-Overall architecture tries to follow clean architecture, if we look at the components it is very similar to VIPER (use case = interactor, presenter = reducer etc.) but adapted for SwiftUI and state based unidirectional approach.
-That all comes with the cost of extra boilerplate code and added complexity, not every project needs this or can afford it, but I am using it to demonstrate clean architecture principles.
-In the text below I explain more where I currently stand regarding some of the important technical questions and why I chose what I chose for building the demo app.
+Overall architecture tries to follow clean architecture, adapted for SwiftUI and state-based unidirectional approach.
+In the text below I explain everything more detailed.

-App uses PokeAPI to fetch list of pokemons and present details.
+App is simple RSS reader, it allows user to add RSS feeds and view its contents.
+It also allows adding favourites.

 ## UI architecture
-I have extensive experience with MVC and MVVM architectures but Unidirectional Data Flow (MVI) is definitely my choice when it comes to SwiftUI.
-There are many flavours of it, the main characteristics that I like are:
+I have extensive experience with MVC and MVVM architectures but for this demo I chose simple MVI architecture implementing unidirectional data flow pattern, this is something we used on our last project and it worked very well.
+Important parts are:
 - view is reflection of a state.
 State is simple struct without any logic.
+State can contain only finalised formatted data ready to present on the view.
+This means that View is dependent only on data that it really needs so we can easily make previews and snapshot tests.
-- view cannot change state directly, it can send actions and listen to changes in state (unidirectional).
+- view cannot change state directly, it can send actions (intent) and listen to changes in state.
+This makes app easier to reason with and more predictable.
-- view knows only about state and action, it doesn't need to know concrete view model / store.
-This makes it easy to make previews and snapshot tests.
+- view knows only about state and action, it doesn't need to know concrete view model.
+This also makes it easy to make previews and snapshot tests.

-The nearest implementation of this for Swift is The Composable Architecture which is inspired by Redux/Elm.
-These architectures have shared state for whole app, that is great but I still prefer to have isolated state for each view because it simplifies whole architecture and avoids many problems (scoping state and reducer etc.).
-For demo purposes app uses custom implementation of unidirectional data flow pattern (See Uniflow package).
+This architecture has some similarities with architectures like The Composable Architecture (TCA) and Redux - it has state and action and is unidirectional.
+On the other hand it is very different - it doesn't allow scoping and composing states/reducers and it doesn't have single state for whole app.
+It is much more similar to MVVM, where view model contains state only for the view.

 ## Clean architecture & modularisation
 I've split the demo app into four layers - Infrastructure, Domain, Data and Presentation.
 The goals are: